Religion of the Shang dynasty: Funerary practices

-Royal tombs of the Early Shang period have not been discovered.
+Royal tombs of the Early Shang have not been discovered.
 Most Early-period burials were small, scattered graves, with less complexity and elaboration than those of later phases.
 During the Late Shang, a royal cemetery emerged at Xibeigang, located in the northern area of the capital.
 The cemetery was designed according to Shang cosmology, and was split into two zones for political purposes.
-Xibeigang was home to nine tombs of kings, with seven in its western zone, but did not house Fu Hao's tomb which was situated within the palace complex.
+Xibeigang houses nine tombs of kings, with seven in its western zone, but did not house Fu Hao's tomb which was situated within the palace complex.
 Over time, Xibeigang tombs have been looted of most of their contents, hindering the identification of the nine tombs with particular kings.

 In a royal funeral, the king's tomb could be constructed before or after his death, while his coffin and furnishings were prepared elsewhere.
 The king, in his coffin, would be buried in a supine position within a wooden chamber in the central shaft.
 The chamber was then sealed, and the tomb refilled with earth as additional rituals were performed.
 Also found in Shang contexts are numerous smaller tombs for the political elites, and there is even a family grave of a diviner.
 The orientation of the dead in both capital and local settlements remained consistent throughout the Early to Late phases, being a deviation of 10 to 20 degrees northeast.

-Grave goods of the Early Shang include bronze items and ceramics, although many burials of this period feature neither of them.
+Early Shang grave goods include bronze items and ceramics, although many burials of this period feature neither of them.
 In Late-period contexts, the Shang enriched royal tombs with animals, human death attendants, and bronze items such as vessels and weapons, all to accompany the king in his afterlife.
 Elite tombs feature ceramics, bronzes, farming tools, but usually not coffins – especially if the tomb owners were low-ranked.
 Weapons were included in graves of both the Early and Late periods, suggesting the existence of a warrior class and their military ethos.

 After funerals, relatives of the deceased usually engaged in mortuary feasting at their gravesides, presumably to transform the deceased into new ancestral spirits.
-The Xibeigang cemetery itself served for the purpose of rituals, even to ancestors not buried there, with on-site ancestral shrines and possibly an offering hall.
+Remains of shrines and possibly an offering hall have been found at Xibeigang, indicating that the site was used for rituals – even for ancestors not buried there.

-More than 1,200 burials of sacrificial humans have been excavated at the Xibeigang cemetery, with particular concentration around one royal tomb.
-Unlike royal burials, the interment of these victims were oriented east-west, and there are some individuals without heads.
+More than 1,200 burials of sacrificial humans have been excavated at the Xibeigang cemetery, with particular concentration around a certain royal tomb.
+Unlike royal burials, the interment of these victims were oriented east–west, and there are some individuals without heads.
 It was once thought that they were victims killed during royal funerals, but more recent archaeology suggests that they were sacrificed after such ceremonies.